Thai parliament elects Anutin Charnvirakul as prime minister

 Anutin secured victory over Chaikasem Nitisiri, the candidate of the populist Pheu Thai, with the support of the liberal People’s Party.

-That backing from the largest party in the 500-seat parliament was premised on a promise from Anutin to call a general election within four months.
+That backing from the largest party in the parliament was premised on a promise from Anutin to call a general election within four months.

-While voting and counting were still proceeding, the Bhumjaithai leader was confirmed to have won more than 247 votes, the required majority from the House of Representatives’ 492 active members.
+The Bhumjaithai leader scored a convincing victory, securing 311 votes, far above the 247 required for a majority among the House of Representatives’ 492 active members.

+Chalerm Yubamrung, a member of the Pheu Thai Party and former deputy prime minister, surprised parliament by crossing the aisle.

-His final total must be certified after voting is completed.
-He and his government are expected to take office in a few days after obtaining a formal appointment from King Maha Vajiralongkorn.
+Anutin and his government are expected to take office in a few days, after obtaining a formal appointment from King Maha Vajiralongkorn.

-Veteran Anutin’s election deals another blow to the Shinawatra clan, which has been a mainstay of Thai politics for the past two decades.
+The victory of the 58-year-old veteran Anutin deals another blow to the Shinawatra clan, which has been a mainstay of Thai politics for the past two decades.

 Their populist movement has long jousted with the pro-military, pro-monarchy establishment, but has been increasingly bedevilled by legal and political setbacks.

-The dynasty’s patriarch, Thaksin Shinawatra, flew out of Thailand in the hours ahead of Friday’s vote, bound for Dubai.
+The dynasty’s patriarch, Thaksin Shinawatra, flew out of Thailand in the hours before Friday’s vote, bound for Dubai.

+The Supreme Court is due to rule on Tuesday in a case over Thaksin’s hospital stay following his return from exile in August 2023, a decision that could affect the validity of his early release last year.

+While his guilt is not the subject of the case, some analysts say the verdict could see him jailed.

+Thaksin said on social media he will return from Dubai to attend the court date “in person”.

-Anutin once backed the Pheu Thai coalition, but abandoned it in the summer in apparent outrage over Paetongtarn’s conduct during a border dispute with neighbouring Cambodia.
+Anutin once backed the Pheu Thai coalition, but abandoned it in the summer in apparent outrage over the conduct of Paetongtarn – Thaksin’s daughter and protege – during a border dispute with neighbouring Cambodia.

+Thailand’s Constitutional Court found on August 29 that she had breached ministerial ethics and fired her after only a year in power.

+For now, Pheu Thai is still governing in a caretaker capacity.
+The party had made a last-ditch effort to forestall Friday’s vote by requesting that the royal palace dissolve parliament.